AmeerSyed7340/technical-labs-and-projects/README.md

 ## 🚀 In Progress

 I am currently working on:

-- IT Support Project 001: Password Reset & Account Unlock
+- **IT Support Project 001:** Windows 11 Troubleshooting & System Recovery Lab
-- Networking Project 001: DHCP Scope + IP Assignment Lab
-- YouTube walkthrough setup
-- Additional documentation templates
+- **Documentation Setup:** Creating structured Steps/, Logs/, Screenshots/ directories
+- **Portfolio Expansion:** Preparing future labs for Networking and Active Directory
+- **YouTube Walkthrough Setup:** Planning visual breakdowns of troubleshooting labs

-More labs will be added weekly as I continue developing my skills.
+More hands-on labs will be added weekly as I continue building my IT Support, Networking, and Cybersecurity skillset.

----

 Thank you for taking the time to review my work!